SAP/openui5-fhir/docs/Home.md

 Inside the healthcare community there are a few specifications for clinical/medical data.
 [FHIR®](https://www.hl7.org/fhir/) is one of them.
 Furthermore FHIR® provides a query language to access and modify the data.

 To develop UI5 applications based on FHIR® backend applications, there is a need to provide an easy to use way to bind the UI to an model which takes care of creating, reading, updating and deleting the corresponding data in the FHIR® backend.
-This is the reason for the brand new UI5 FHIR Model.
+This is the reason for the brand new *UI5 FHIR Model*.

 ## Includes
 The FHIRModel implementation includes following files: